Tour de France 2020 dates | TV schedule and live stream

 The Tour de France 2020 is coming around after being rescheduled and we've got all the details including date and TV schedule

-Elite-level cycling is back in business following the coronavirus lockdown and a fresh batch of contenders are gunning for glory in the 2020 Tour de France.
+Following the coronavirus lockdown, elite-level cycling is back in business as a fresh batch of contenders aim for glory in the 2020 Tour de France – and by the end of this weekend we’ll have a winner.

-The rescheduled pinnacle of the cycling calendar may not be able to draw crowds to the streets, but plenty will be tuning in from across the globe.
+The rescheduled pinnacle of the cycling calendar may not have been able to draw crowds to the streets, but plenty will be tuning in from across the globe to see the race come to an end.

 Former champions – and British stars – Chris Froome and Geraint Thomas are not taking part in this year’s event with Team Ineos.